 Surgery is reserved for patients whose sciatica has caused three months or more of intense nerve pain or lack of mobility in the legs.
 The most typical surgical procedures for sciatic nerve pain based on condition type are a laminoforaminotomy or microdiscectomy.
 Both of these procedures are outpatient and minimally invasive, which means your pain is eliminated through a small incision, roughly 2 centimeters in length, to minimize risks.

 The internationally recognized team of surgeons at NJ Spine and Orthopedic offer a broad range of minimally invasive treatments options to effectively treat sciatic nerve pain, regardless of your condition.
-Try our Treatment Check Tool to find out which treatment option is right for you.
+Try our Candidacy Verification tool to find out if minimally invasive surgery can eliminate your pain.